Support to continue after the extended Commercial Tenancy Relief Scheme ends

 Although tenants will no longer be entitled to rent relief, tenants and landlords will still have the option of talking with each other about their situation and trying to negotiate and agree on relief going forward.

-Where they can’t agree, either the tenant or landlord will be able to apply to the VSBC for free and impartial help to resolve the matter.
+Where they can’t agree, either the tenant or landlord will be able to apply to the VSBC for impartial help to resolve the matter.

 Accessing help under the Scheme

 If a tenant has made a compliant rent relief request and supplied evidence to their landlord under the Scheme, either the tenant or landlord will still be able to apply to us for help to resolve their dispute under the Scheme.